PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

-   absorption (`1 ⊕ a = 1`) erases the rest, so the value is the image of the Sorp provenance; differentially validated for nonnegative min-plus (including cost-0 edges, whose negation's native `monus(one, x)` kills only worlds dominated by their free-edge supersets at equal cost).
+   absorption (`1 ⊕ a = 1`) erases the rest, so the value is the image of the Sorp provenance; differentially validated for nonnegative min-plus (including cost-0 edges, whose negation's native `monus(one, x)` kills only worlds dominated by their free-edge supersets at equal cost) and for Viterbi, Łukasiewicz, max-min and a Boolean set lattice whose monus is a genuine complement (the interval-union case: pointwise-exact, so `sr_temporal` computes temporal reachability).
 The materialised roots are wrapped in `assume(·, 'absorptive')` (created in the C materialisers, the hops canonicals keyed on the wrapped tokens), so counting / why-provenance refuse loudly while probability and the